 Because of their background, many people believe that husky puppies grow into dogs who love to be around people.
 However, this will very much depend on the upbringing of each husky pup - every husky is different.
 Here's more about huskies and what to think about if you're buying one.

 Husky's take a lot of commitment, key things about these types of dogs are:

 - A small husky puppy will soon grow into a large adult dog, who'll need plenty of exercise and take up lots of room.

-- Grooming and shedding - fluffy husky puppies are similar to the huskies you might have seen on the television pulling sledges across the icy tundra.
-Remember, while a husky's fur is ideal for keeping them warm in the snowy Arctic if you buy one in the UK you need to be prepared to spend a lot of time grooming and hoovering too!
+- Grooming and shedding.
+Fluffy husky puppies are similar to the huskies you might have seen on the television pulling sleds across the icy tundra.
+A husky's fur is ideal for keeping them warm in the snowy Arctic.
+In warmer climates like the UK, you need to be prepared to spend a lot of time grooming and hoovering.

-Still thinking of buying a husky pup?
-Use our Puppy Contract and Puppy Information Pack to make sure you're getting a healthy, happy puppy.
+If you want to buy a husky pup, use the Puppy Contract.
+Using this will make sure you're getting a healthy, happy puppy from a good breeder.
 It's also a good idea to get pet insurance for your new husky friend to help with any unexpected bills.

 Alternatively, why not take a look at the Huskies in our care?
 Before going to a new home, all our dogs are:

 When searching for dogs in our care, you can choose to filter by breed and age.
 If there are no Huskies or other breeds suitable for your family, you can sign up for email alerts so that you're the first to hear about any new arrivals.